hindrikson/disaggregator-updated/docs/consumption.md

           into the final 88 sectors × 400 regions output.
 This data is retrieved from "Verwendung von Energie: Deutschland, Jahre, Produktionsbereiche, Energieträger" under the link below: https://www-genesis.destatis.de/datenbank/online/statistic/85121/table/85121-0002
+    * apply_activity_driver()
+        - if the year is beyond the end year of the UGR data (2020), a projected energy demand is applied to each wz using "activity drivers", in the file 'data/raw/temporal/Activity_drivers.xlsx'.
+See [activity drivers](tables/activity_drivers.md) for more details.
     * get_employees_per_industry_sector_and_regional_ids()
         - get_historical_employees_by_industry_sector_and_regional_id()
             * get_historical_employees()